Mr-Scarf/computer-infrastructure/README.md

 ## Repository Contents

- - README - This file, used to explain the project
- - problems.ipynb - Jupyter notebook with solutions to above problems
+ - .github/workflows - Contains script 'faang.yml' that runs the code every Saturday morning.
  - data - Folder that contains csv files of FAANG stock data over the last 5 days
  - plots - Opens latest file in data folder & generates plot of closing prices of FAANG stocks over the last 5 days
+ - .gitignore - Tells Git which files to ignore in repository
+ - README - This file, used to explain the project
  - faang.py - Python script that runs, downloading the data and creating the plots of FAANG data
- - .github/workflows - Contains script 'faang.yml' that runs the code every Saturday morning.
+ - problems.ipynb - Jupyter notebook with solutions to above problems
  - requirements.txt - List of packages used in the analysis

   ## Installation

 1. Clone the repository